Quasa

 Memories

-In October 2020, Hilton launched a global marketing campaign to inspire people to make travel plans and new memories.
-It was a huge success and racked up their UGC and engagement.
-Although the campaign was not intended to generate UGC, your brand can take inspiration from this.
-If you have had an event, ask your audience to share their best memories of that time.
-At this period when the pandemic is still raging, you can bring out happy memories for people to look back on and, in turn, increase engagement on your social media accounts.
+In October 2026, Hilton launched a global marketing campaign to inspire people to make travel plans and create new memories.
+The initiative proved highly successful, significantly increasing both UGC and engagement.
+Although the original campaign was not designed solely to generate user content, brands can draw inspiration from it.
+If you have hosted an event, invite your audience to share their favorite memories from that occasion.

 Competitive Spirit